MAS-Submod-MoyuTeam/otter_MAS_farewells/README.md

 ## 🌟 features

-* moods you can access in the "goodbye" category.
+* farewells you can access in the "goodbye" category.

 ## 💡 contributing